Using Humor in Marketing: How Brands Are Winning Clicks

 Before we dive into strategy, let’s take a look at what the data says about using humor in marketing, and the numbers speak volumes.

-- 91% of consumers prefer brands that are funny, but only 20% of brands say they actively use humor in their messaging.
+- 91% of consumers prefer funny brands — but only 20% of brands say they actively use humor in their messaging.

 - 72% of people would choose a humorous brand over a competitor offering the same product or service.

-- Despite this, 95% of business leaders say they’re afraid to use humor in customer interactions.
+- Despite this, 95% of business leaders admit they’re afraid to use humor in customer interactions.

-Additional studies have found that funny ads are 37% more memorable and can significantly improve purchase intent.
-Humor on social media also drives performance, with up to 400% more shares compared to neutral content.
+- Humor on social media drives up to 400% more shares compared to neutral content.

 What Is Humor Appeal in Marketing?